 The curriculum for the first year is common to all engineering disciplines within the college.
 Additionally, students intending to major in computer engineering as well as those in electrical engineering complete a common sophomore year in which basic concepts of contemporary digital environments, modern computer hardware organizations, and analysis of systems underscore coursework.
 This maximizes the flexibility that a student enjoys in ultimate selections of a major.
-Discipline specific courses are undertaken in both the junior and senior years where software and elements of computer science are integrated into the design of complex computer-based systems.
+Discipline-specific courses are undertaken in both the junior and senior years where software and elements of computer science are integrated into the design of complex computer-based systems.
 Computer engineering majors can choose from a variety of technical electives to enhance individual educational objectives.
-A representative four-year program is shown below for those students entering in the fall of 2010 or later.
+The four-year program is summarized below.